 The excellent article, How to Heal Cavities Naturally, says that Dr. Weston’s research indicates cavities are caused by mineral deficiency, a deficiency in the fat-soluble vitamins (A, D, E, and K) or the fats needed to absorb them, and by nutrients not being readily bio-available, and/or failure of your digestive system (Eat Okra!
 Drink Kangen Water!) to absorb them.
 Your teeth need fats.
 Eat fat, have teeth!

-A few words about water are in order.
+Before moving on, a few words about water are in order.
 And don’t worry I’m not forgetting the subject of teeth.
 Some dentists are using Kangen water in their practice!
-But its not for your teeth and gums only – water is the freight system for your body, and much more.
+But its not for your teeth and gums only – water is the freight delivery system for your body, and much more.
 Your body is 75% water and nothing is happening without it.
 I know, I know, you’ve heard all about how you have to drink enough water, filter your water, and you may even have heard about the important benefits of drinking alkaline water.
-It’s all true.
+It’s all true, so far as it goes.
 Drinking quality of water is critically important for supporting life.
-In today’s environment, drinking not just any water, but quality alkaline water is critically important.
+In today’s environment, drinking not just any water, but hydrogen-rich water is critically important.
 Well Kangen water is alkaline but it goes beyond that.
-Nothing I’ve seen comes close to it.
+Nothing I’ve seen (except possibly BioWater catalyst) comes close to it.
 If you do only one thing for your health (and your gums and teeth for that matter), in my opinion drinking Kangen water should be it.
 So when you see an idea below or some method you can use for your teeth, and it involves water (what doesn’t involve water?), use Kangen water for that (unless distilled is specifically mentioned).

 Okay, on to your teeth!